HelenMiamii/octobercms-soulstrology-theme/README.md

 If you haven't already, you'll need to create an account with [Stripe](https://stripe.com/) and create *live* Secret and Public API keys.

 Locate the `stripe.js` and `profilestripe.js` files located in `themes/soulstology/assets/vendor`.
-You just need to add your Public Key in this step.
 Update the files with your own Public Keys.

 ```
 // Create a Stripe client.